netresearch/t3x-universal-messenger/README.md

 `Universal Messenger: Example Newsletter Template` to the list of selected TypoScript configurations.

-Open a page where you want to use the backend layout and switch to page properties and select `resources` tab and add `Universal Messenger: Newsletter Backend Layout` to the `Page TSconfig` selection.
+Open a page where you want to use the backend layout and switch to page properties and select `resources` tab and add `Universal Messenger: Backend Layout` to the `Page TSconfig` selection.

 Now you can select the backend layout in the `layout` tab.